Krishnarachapudi/Machine-Learning-Techniques/Linear Regression/README.md

 5. No relationship (correlation) among the independent variables

 **How to check these assumptions:**
-1. For error, to check normal distribution – we can use histogram
+1. For error, to check normal distribution – we can use histogram, QQNorm Plot & Shapiro Wilk Normality Test
 2. For mean 0 assumption, plot residual plot to see how the residuals are distributed around 0.
 3. For constant SD, we again look at residual plot.
 If there is trend (for example, a constant increase), the assumption is violated.
 This violation is called Heteroscedasticity.